Toody Maher is an artist, inventor, and entrepreneur.

-Born in Canada to British parents, Toody’s family emigrated to Los Angeles in the late ’60’s where she grew up on the beach surfing and playing volleyball.
-She followed her brother Adrian into sports, becoming one of the first girls in LA to play on a boys little league baseball team.
+Born in Canada to British parents, Toody’s family emigrated to Los Angeles in the late ’60’s where she grew up surfing and playing volleyball on the beaches of Southern California.
+She followed her brother Adrian into sports, becoming one of the first girls in Los Angeles to play on a boys little league baseball team.

 Later, she became the Business Director at Juma Ventures, a San Francisco nonprofit that operates businesses that provide jobs and job training to youth at-risk.
 At Juma, Toody created a series of “social enterprise” businesses, most notably a Ben & Jerry’s ice cream concession at the Giants and ’49ers ballparks that employed 200 at-risk youth each year, ages 14-21, from San Francisco’s Bayview-Hunter’s Point and Mission districts.

 t o o d y @ p o g o p a r k . o r g